1313e/pumas_cube/README.rst

     # Import pumas_cube
     import pumas_cube

-    # Run double cube model
+    # Run multi cube model
     pumas_cube.run_multi_cube('input.par',
                                N=100,
                                az_rng=(230, 235),
                                el_rng=(10, 20),
                                logE_rng=(-1.0, 1.5))

-Here, we ran the double Rubik's cube model with PUMAS using the ``input.par`` parameters file, and a series of input parameters.
+Here, we ran the multi Rubik's cube model with PUMAS using the ``input.par`` parameters file, and a series of input parameters.
 Every simulation uses a resolution of one square degree and a logarithmic energy bin-size of :math:`0.1` (although I am planning on allowing for this particular value to be changeable by the user).
 That means that in this particular case, we are asking for :math:`5*10*25=1,250` different simulations (:math:`5` azimuth angles; :math:`10` elevation angles; :math:`25` logarithmic energy bins).
 Therefore, given that we also asked for :math:`100` muons PER simulation, a total of :math:`125,000` muons will be simulated with this function call.